From bootstrap to $16M in funding: a no-code platform for digital customer journeys

 - Integrate - launching a marketplace and strengthening our integrations capability

-Our vision is to give a tool for digital transformation so that managers can see everything that happens digitally in their organization and improve conversions and performance of their digital journeys, both internal and external.
+Our vision is to give a tool for digital transformation so that managers can see everything that happens digitally in their organization and improve the conversions and performance of their digital journeys, both internal and external.

 We’ve come a long way from a three-people bootstrapped company to a striving startup with over 50 employees across three regions.
 And that is just the beginning.